ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 : The path component of the QuicTransport URI.

 The user agent MUST send a non-empty "Path" field.
-When the connection is initiated through a URI {{uri}}, that value SHALL be the path-abempty part, followed by a concatenation of the "?" literal and the query componenet if such is present.
-In case when "path-abempty" is empty, the value sent SHALL be "/".
+When the connection is initiated through a URI {{uri}}, that value SHALL be the `path-abempty` part, followed by a concatenation of the `?` literal and the `query` componenet if such is present.
+In case when `path-abempty` is empty, the value sent SHALL be `/`.

-Unlike HTTP, the authority portion of the URL is not communicated in the client indication.
-As QuicTransport has its own connection dedicated to it, the host name portion can be retrieved from the server_name TLS extension
+Unlike HTTP, the `authority` portion of the URL is not communicated in the client indication.
+As QuicTransport has its own connection dedicated to it, the host name portion can be retrieved from the `server_name` TLS extension
 {{?RFC6066}}.

 The server MAY use the value of the "Path" field in any way defined by the